mrlacey/dotnet-maui-workshop-xaml/Part 3 - Magic Values/README.md

 +    Spacing="{StaticResource InternalSpacing}">
 ```

 We've created a resource that we're only using in one place in this app, but it is common for most designs to have standardization of the spacing around and between related UI elements.
-By clearly defining these values within the code of an app makes it obvious when something is inconsistent.
+Clearly defining these values within the code of an app makes it obvious when something is inconsistent.

 > **Note**:
 > Both `StandardItemPadding` and `InternalSpacing` use the same number "10".
 This duplication of a numeric value may be something you want to avoid.
 Sadly, XAML does not make it easy to remove this duplication.
 There are solutions but they are not currently covered in this workshop.